 To find out more information on how the school spends the Pupil Premium and its impact, click here.

 The recovery premium provides additional funding for state-funded schools in the 2021 to 2022 academic year.
 Building on the pupil premium, this funding is designed to help schools deliver evidence-based approaches for supporting disadvantaged pupils.
 Find out how this money is spent here.

 Catch Up Premium

 In 2020 the Government announced additional funding for schools to support children and young people to catch up lost time, after school closure.
 This is especially important for the most vulnerable and those students from disadvantaged backgrounds.
-To find out how the Catch Up Premium is being spent in 2020-2021 click here.
+To find out how the Catch Up Premium was spent in 2020-2021 click here.